Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 - This recipe goes very quickly so gather all of your ingredients and supplies.
 Line a baking sheet with parchment and have it nearby.
 A silicon spatula also comes in handy with this recipe.

 - In a large pot (I like to use a 5-quart Dutch oven), pour in the sugar, honey and salt.
-Heat the sugar mixture to 295 degrees F, about 3 minutes, stirring it with a silicon spatula to ensure even caramelization.
-During this time it'll turn an autumn-like brown.
+Heat the sugar mixture to 295 degrees F, about 3-5 minutes, stirring it with a silicon spatula to ensure even caramelization.
+Cook it until it turns an autumn-like brown.

 - I waited about 5 additional minutes before attempting to break it apart.
 I really wanted to make sure it was set.
 Break the honeycomb apart and transfer to an airtight container.
 Depending on where you live, the moisture can set in and make it a lot less crisp.